ktsu-dev/ByteSizeDotnet/README.md

 - **Independent Projects**: No project dependencies to maintain focus
 - **Practical Applications**: Libraries, tools, and games over web services
 - **Progressive Complexity**: Concepts build upon each other logically
+- **Template-Driven**: Pre-configured project templates (Projects 2-20) streamline setup and let you focus on learning

 ## Essential Resources Before You Start